agile-ts/documentation/docs/main/StyleGuide.md

 To give you an idea of possible structures of applications using AgileTs as a state management framework, we have prepared some inspirations for you.
-Feel free to pick one and tweak it to your needs.
+Feel free to pick and tweak one to your needs.

 ## 🚀 Inspiration 1